Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 Oktober 2024 16.25.51 UTC
+- WIB: Selasa, 8 Oktober 2024 17.27.55 UTC
-- WITA: Selasa, 8 Oktober 2024 17.25.51 UTC
+- WITA: Selasa, 8 Oktober 2024 18.27.55 UTC
-- WIT: Selasa, 8 Oktober 2024 18.25.51 UTC
+- WIT: Selasa, 8 Oktober 2024 19.27.55 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: inspirational
+Kategori: nature